sammyovia/alx-backend-javascript/README.md

-This is my Javascript Backend Traing Repository at ALX 2023.
+This is my Javascript Backend Training Repository at ALX 2023.